Principal: It's not a reward!

 Another variation is with getting expelled, with the kid being ecstatic over possibly never having to go to school again.
-Of course, parents won't let their kids go without education, so they'll either send them to another school or homeschool them.
+Of course, parents wouldn't let their kids go without education, so they'll either send them to another school or homeschool them.

 This has become a Discredited Trope due to schools realizing that sending kids home for misbehaving doesn't work, and instead favor in-school suspensions, which makes getting in trouble not so awesome since students will have to do work all day if they get in trouble.